Donkemezuo/HealthFirstApp/README.md

 A user-friendly starters mobile app to display characters and planets using the starwars RESTFul API.
 HealthFirst is designed with a simple UI to provide users with a smooth user-experience.

 With #HealFirst, Users can;
-- See various starWars characters
+- See a list of various starWars characters
 - Click to see more details about a character like;
     - name
     - height